jeffijoe/koa-es7-boilerplate/README.md

 * `start`: Used by the production environment to start the app.
 This will run a compiled version, so you need to execute `build` first.
 * `build`: Runs the `babel` CLI to compile the app.
 Files are emitted to `dist/`.
-* `dev`: Runs the app in development mode - uses `babel-register` to compile on-the-fly.
+* `dev`: Runs the app in development mode - uses `babel-node` to compile on-the-fly.
 Also uses `nodemon` to automatically restart when stuff changes.
 * `debug`: Runs the app in development mode with `icebug` (a combo of `nodemon` + `node-inspector`).
 * `test`: Runs `mocha` tests.
 * `test-watch`: Runs `mocha` tests in watch-mode.